His bookshop in ruins, Gazan hopes to rebuild with crowd-funding help

 Esleem, 33, picked through the piles of stone collecting what books remained to keep as a remembrance, even those that were torn and burnt.

-A GoFundMe bit.ly/3wuqWLV campaign, begun overseas by a supporter who saw Esleem in a media interview, has raised more than $130,000 to help him rebuild and reopen.
+A GoFundMecampaign, begun overseas by a supporter who saw Esleem in a media interview, has raised more than $130,000 to help him rebuild and reopen.

 "But I haven't got any of it yet, and it may be difficult to get this amount of money into Gaza," Esleem said, voicing concern that Israel's long-standing blockade of the enclave could make it difficult for him to receive the funds.